Theory of Angle Resolved Photoemission Spectroscopy of Altermagnetic Mott Insulators

 The APRES response should be interpreted as a measure of the dynamics of charge dopants injected into the altermagnet.
-In general, these dopants do not reflect the bare band structure of the material, but instead a magnetic polaron is formed due to interaction with the magnetic environment~\cite{Schmitt-Rink1988, Kane1989, Sachdev1989}.
-For conventional antiferromagnets, an intuitive picture capturing the magnetic polaron formation is obtained from a parton description in which the doped hole splits into a spinon and a holon~\cite{B_ran_1996,Laughlin1997, Grusdt2018a, Grusdt2019, Bohrdt2020, Bohrdt_2020_b, Wrzosek_2021}.
+In general, these dopants do not reflect the bare band structure of the material, but instead a magnetic polaron is formed due to interaction with the magnetic environment~\cite{Schmitt-Rink1988, Kane1989, Sachdev1989, StrackVollhardt1992, LoganStumpf1998, Sangiovanni2006, Taranto2012}.
+For conventional antiferromagnets, an intuitive picture capturing the magnetic polaron formation is obtained from a parton description in which the doped hole splits into a spinon and a holon~\cite{StrackVollhardt1992, B_ran_1996,Laughlin1997, Grusdt2018a, Grusdt2019, Bohrdt2020, Bohrdt_2020_b, Wrzosek_2021}.
 In this picture, the magnetic polaron is a quasiparticle that is a bound state of the fast holon and the slow spinon.
 Despite the wealth of recent APRES experiments, the consequences of the magnetic polaron formation in altermagnetic insulators has not been investigated thus far.

 In this work, we determine the spin-resolved ARPES response of a $d$-wave altermagnetic Mott insulator~\cite{Das2024} using tensor network methods and develop a parton theory~\cite{Grusdt2018a} for the magnetic polaron formation; see \fig{fig:1}.
 Our theory predicts a strong renormalization of the quasi-particle bandwidth due to interactions with the antiferromagnetic background; however, in a more complex way compared to simple square-lattice antiferromagnets.

 We determine the characteristic spin-splitting of the bands and analyze the spin-anisotropic spectral weight of the magnetic polaron, that we argue are key signatures of altermagnetism.